One of the crucial link-building strategies is to create internal links.

 A navigational type of internal link work by allowing users to click through to different pages on the site.

-An internal navigational link usually appears as a menu or list of links and can be found on every website page.
+An internal navigational link usually appears as menus or lists of links and can be found on every website page.
 In the site’s internal linking structure, they typically link to the essential pages on the site.

 Contextual links